euler-xyz/ethereum-vault-connector/README.md

 ## Known limitations

-Please refer to the [WHITEPAPER](docs/docs/whitepaper.md#security-considerations) guide for a list of known limitations and security considerations.
+Please refer to the [WHITEPAPER](docs/whitepaper.md#security-considerations) for a list of known limitations and security considerations.

 ## Contributing